Hybrid Quantum Systems

 Hybrid quantum systems, BEC & quantum technology experiments.

 Research is funded by Department of Science and Technology (DST).

 Principle investigator and lead scientist of an independent research project, Quantum Enabled Science and Technology scheme.

 Post.
 Doc.
 Institute for Quantum Optics and Quantum Information (IQOQI- Prof. Zeilinger group), University of Vienna, Wein, Austria.
 (Europe).

 PhD experimental physics, Swinburne University of Technology, Australia.

 Details are in CV

 Main research focus of Dr. Mandip Singh at present is on foundations of quantum physics, quantum optics, quantum information processing and quantum imaging.
-At present, he is mainly doing research experiments with quantum entangled photons and single photons on interesting ideas.
+He is mainly doing research experiments with quantum entangled photons and single photons on interesting ideas.
 He has supervised and supervising PhD students on quantum entangled photons, quantum optics and quantum information processing with photons.

-He is also working on the development of new ideas in quantum foundations and their applications.
+He is also working on the development of new ideas on quantum foundations and their applications.

 Quantum mechanics is based on counter-intuitive principles.